lamberta/devkit-doc/api/animate.md

 ### group.isActive ()
 1. Return: `{boolean}`

-Returns whether there are any running animations in the group.
+Returns true if any animations in the group have frames in their animation queue.

 ### group.onAnimationFinish (animation)

-Deletes the animation and publishes a `'Finish'` event.
+1. `animation {Animator}` ---The animation object to signal as being finished.

+Removes an animation from the group.
+If none of the remaining animations in the group have frames left in their queue, the `finish` event will be published.

 ### Events

 #### \'Finish\'

-Published when the group animation finishes.
+Published when all animations in the group have compeleted all the frames in thier respective animation queues.